 During cooling mode operation, indoor blower wire "G" will energize a time delay relay located on the control board inside the air handler.
-After a short time delay period, the time delay relay will apply 120VAC to the motor via the "MTR" terminal.
+After a short time delay period, the time delay relay will send out a 24 volt signal to the low voltage terminal on the motor.
 (See Schematic Fig 22-1.)
 Fan time delay periods are 30 seconds ON delay and 120 seconds OFF delay.
 The Y wire from the thermostat is not connected at the air handler.
 This wire goes directly to the outdoor unit 24 volt wiring to turn on the outdoor condensing unit when a call for cooling takes place.
 The 24 volt common for the outdoor unit circuitry is connected at the air handler brown wire.
 (See Fig11-1.)